 L.M.
 Montgomery and War is a collection of essays edited and introduced by Andrea McKenzie and Jane Ledwell.
 It features original scholarship by Elizabeth Epperly, Susan Fisher, Maureen O. Gallagher, Irene Gammel, Sarah Glassford, Caroline E. Jones, Andrea McKenzie, E. Holly Pike, Laura M. Robinson, and Jonathan F. Vance.
-It will be published as both a trade paperback and an unjacketed hardcover by McGill–Queen’s University Press in May 2017.
+It was published as both a trade paperback and an unjacketed hardcover by McGill–Queen’s University Press in May 2017.

 From the Back Cover